Sim0nD3p/PySM/README.md

 # PySM
 ##To do:
 - add way to select multiple items and modify their prop in batch
-- streamline partModel.xml
-- add filter type
-- think about storage

-  - template for importing (create and select)
-  - add more props

   - continue work on import
     - confirmationWidget, add props vs add part (merge, remplacer)